Gana Misra

 Picture this: It's 2 AM in a Manhattan investment bank.
 Instead of bleary-eyed junior analysts combing through spreadsheets, AI models are churning through decades of financial data in milliseconds.
 The question isn't whether AI will transform finance—it already has.
 The real question is: what happens to the humans?

-The finance industry has always been an early adopter of technology, from the Bloomberg Terminal revolutionizing information access in the 1980s to algorithmic trading dominating modern markets.
-Now, generative AI like ChatGPT represents the next seismic shift, and its impact on finance jobs is both profound and nuanced.
+The finance industry has always been an early adopter of technology, from the Bloomberg Terminal transforming information access in the 1980s to algorithmic trading dominating modern markets.
+Now, generative AI like ChatGPT represents the next major shift.
+A World Economic Forum Future of Jobs Report estimated that 44% of core finance skills will be disrupted by AI and automation by 2027 (WEF, 2025).
+SEC Chair Gary Gensler noted in a 2023 speech that "artificial intelligence is the most transformative technology of our generation for the financial sector."

 The Tasks Being Automated